Thank You For Submiting Feedback!

 Were certain provisions of Social Security Act void as an invasion of powers reserved by the Tenth Amendment to the states or to the people?

-The Court reversed the decision in favor of the shareholder, finding that the Act was a valid exercise of Congress for the good of all and that Congress could spend money in aid of the "general welfare," U.S. Const. art.
-I, § 8.
+The Court reversed the decision in favor of the shareholder, finding that the Act was a valid exercise of Congress for the good of all.
 The Court held that Congress was given the power to spend money for the public good under the Constitution and rejected the contention that the Act was promulgated in violation of the Tenth Amendment.
 The Court reasoned that with many people growing old and dependent, the Act was a protection and that the only way for it to succeed was for Congress to exercise a power that was national so that it could serve the interests of all.